RamSystems/ubuntu-booster/README.md

  a concept of software and settings.
  Its purpose is to optimize the system and make it work much faster while maintaining stability.

+ The installation is intended only for distributions based on Ubuntu and immediately after installing a new and clean system.

  #
-#

  Warning !

- The installation is intended only for distributions based on Ubuntu LTS 20.04 and immediately after installing a new and clean system.
  Installation on old systems may overwrite existing settings.
  For this reason it is required to make a full backup of old systems before installation!
+#